PluribusDigital/playbook/delivery/software-dev/index.md

 A Continuous Integration (CI) process looks for changes in the code (i.e. new commits being pushed or merged), then automatically tries to build, run, test, analyze, and deploy the code.

 ### Key Concepts
 * _Source of truth:_ Sometimes, you may write code that works on your machine, only to discover that it doesn't work on other machines.
 There may be a forgotten configuration or pre-condition that prevents it from running smoothly or at all.
-A CI server can act as an impartial judge of whether the code base works by building, installing and testing each change.
+A CI server can act as an impartial judge of whether the code base works by building, installing and testing each change from scratch.
 Unless it works on the CI server, it doesn't _work_.
 * _Automated build:_ Having a server rebuild the codebase after every change means that the entire build process has to be scripted.
 While this requires that the development team has to gain some fluency with operational concepts like environment configuration and bash scripts, it makes sure that the build process is well-understood, consistent and version-controlled.
-* _Dependency security audit_: Dependencies (borrowed libraries of code) are a primary vector for the introduction of security vulnerabilities in your app.
+* _Dependency security audit_: Dependencies (borrowed libraries of code) can introduce security vulnerabilities in your app.
 Well-maintained libraries release patch-level versions to fix vulnerabilities.
 Tools like `npm audit` and capabilities of tools like Artifactory and Nexus allow the audit of dependencies to find such inherited vulnerabilities.
 * _Automated tests:_ Once the codebase is built, the server should be able to run a suite of tests to validate the functionality and verify nothing has broken.
 Again, this will rely on scripts to initialize the environment and execute the tests.
-* _Capture Metrics:_ If the test suite ran successfully, the CI server can use other tools to measure code coverage, code complexity, compliance with style and a host of other metrics that can be tracked to show how the code has changed, and hopefully, improved over time.
+* _Code analysis:_ If the test suite ran successfully, the CI server can use other tools to measure code coverage, code complexity, compliance with style and a host of other metrics that can be tracked to show how the code has improved over time.
 * _Validate pull requests:_ A CI server can be used as the first step in a PR review process.
-Before other developers get a chance to review the code, it can be automatically built, tested and measured.
+Before other developers get a chance to review the code, it can be automatically built, tested and analyzed.
 This frees up the development team to perform high-quality review tasks only after the low-level checks have succeeded.

 ### The Pluribus Way
 * _Use a CI server:_ There are several free CI servers available.
-We use [Travis](https://travis-ci.org/PluribusDigital) or [CircleCI](https://circleci.com/gh/PluribusDigital) for open source projects, and those or others for customer work.
-These should be configured to build and test every pull request.
+We use GitHub Actions as a default for internal projects, and that or others (Jenkins, Azure DevOps, etc.) for customer work.
+These should be configured to build and test every push and pull request.
-* _Metrics:_ Depending on the application, it may be important to use analyzers to check code quality.
-In the past we have used [Code Climate](https://codeclimate.com/) to perform static analysis and [Coveralls](https://coveralls.io/github/PluribusDigital) to track code coverage.
-Both of these tools should be integrated with the CI server during PR builds.
+* _Metrics:_ Static code analysis tools check code quality.
+SonarQube is a common tool to do so, and some static analysis capabilities are built into GitHub.
 * _Perform security scans_: Static code analysis products like the above code quality tools, or standalone security scan solutions, should be used to find potentially unsecure code (i.e. of the code that we write).
-* _Enforce security audits_: Dependency audit results of high severity should "break the build", and not allow the app to progress to deployment.
+* _Enforce security audits_: High severity dependency audit results should "break the build", and not allow the app to progress to deployment.
 This is generally a quick fix (updating the library to the latest patch version), but could occasionally result in replacing a library that is not well maintained enough to issue fixes.

 ## Deployment

-The app has to run somewhere, generally some virtual server on the cloud.
+The app has to run somewhere, generally some container or virtual server on the cloud.

 ### Key Concepts